Kanchenjunga North Base Camp Trek-18 days

 Kanchenjunga Trekking Permit

 Kanchenjunga is a restricted area.
-This means you need a special permit and registered trek guide to enter this area.
+This means you need a special permit and a registered trek guide to enter this area.
 Walking with a guide is advisable both for safety and for gaining valuable cultural and local insights.
 You will need a Kanchenjunga Conservation Area Project Entry Permit (KCAP) and a Restricted Area Entry Permit.
-The permit Cost for (KCAP) is Nrs 2,000 per person and the Kanchenjunga Restricted Area Permit (RAP) is USD 20 per person/ week (for the first 4 weeks) and USD 25 per person /week ( beyond 4 weeks).
-For more information please follow the link Permit Fee.
+The permit Cost for (KCAP) is Nrs 2,000 per person, and the Kanchenjunga Restricted Area Permit (RAP) is USD 20 per person/ week (for the first 4 weeks) and USD 25 per person /week ( beyond 4 weeks).
+For more information, please follow the link Permit Fee.

 FAQs